lewischenstudio/techstacks/backend/39 Back-End Developer Interview Questions/Questions1-9/README.md

   product actually solves the problem it was made to solve.
 This can best done by the user (customer), for instance performaing his/her tasks that the software assists with.

-### What are some advantages of using Go?

-**Go** is an attempt to introduce a new, concurrent, garbage-collected language with fast compilation and the following benefits:

-- It is possible to compile a large Go program in a few seconds on a single computer.
-- Go provides a model for software construction that makes dependency analysis easy and avoids much of the overhead of C-style include files and libraries.
-- Go's type system has no hierarchy, so no time is spent defining the relationships between types.
-Also, although Go has static types, the language attempts to make types feel lighter weight than in typical OO languages.
-- Go is fully garbage-collected and provides fundamental support for concurrent execution and communication.
-- By its design, Go proposes an approach for the construction of system software on multicore machines.